jnozzi/cocoadev.com/markdown/NonPrintingPanel.md

 My application has a main window with a custom view and a couple of panels that I use to control that view.
-The custom view accepts first responder status and the main window also makes use of an General/NSColorPanel.
+The custom view accepts first responder status and the main window also makes use of an NSColorPanel.

 The problem I'm having is that when I want to print the contents of the view I don't want to have to make sure that it is the selected window.
-I don't have to worry about it with the General/NSColorPanel - why is that?
-My panels are subclasses of General/NSPanel.
-What do I have to implement in General/MyPanel class to get the same behavior?
+I don't have to worry about it with the NSColorPanel - why is that?
+My panels are subclasses of NSPanel.
+What do I have to implement in MyPanel class to get the same behavior?

 ----